PoisotLab/2015_ms_scisoftware/ms.md

 Using CI engines serves two purposes.
 First, it prooves that the software runs on other machines and configurations (most CI engines allow to run, *e.g.*, different versions of `R`), and (most importantly) that the dependencies are known and can be installed without effort.
-Second, it serves as a *hub* for other services.
+Second, it serves as a hub for other services.
 Most cloud-based solutions are well integrated to one another: sending a new version of the code to *GitHub* will trigger a build on *TravisCI*, which will perform the coverage analysis for *Coveralls* to report, and both will then send the results back to *GitHub* for the users to see.
 Not only does it publicly discloses two obvious measures of code quality, it does so in a way that is effortless for the developer.

 ## Release code in a citeable way

 As mentioned in the introduction, while software papers include links to the code, the code itself is not tracked, and is difficultly citeable.
+This has the major disadvantage of not giving credit to software developers for their code (as opposed to for their papers describing the code).
+In addition, although papers are usually published once, software undergo many interations ("releases"), and each of them should be cited as a separate entity.
+Citing code releases could be a leap forward for reproducibility.
+If a specific version of the code is used and cited, it becomes possible to reproduce the analysis in similar conditions (this assumes that the version number of dependencies is given too).
+Should a version, or range of versions, or a software be affected by a bug, this also provides a way to rapidly identify which papers can have been affected.

-This should not be the case. *Zenodo* (`zenodo.org`) recently partnered with *GitHub*, to offer researchers the opportunity to get DOI (Digital Object Identifiers) for their code.
+*Zenodo* (`zenodo.org`) recently partnered with *GitHub*, to offer researchers the opportunity to get DOI (Digital Object Identifiers) for their code.
 Every time a new *release* of the code is created, it receives a new DOI, and can be cited as any other scientific document.
-This is a necessary step if we want to fully understand the impact of code on the scientific literature.

-More importantly, this is a major leap forward for reproducibility.
-If a specific version of the code is used, and can be cited, it becomes possible to reproduce the analysis in the exact same conditions --- this is particularly true since *Zenodo* (hosted by the CERN Data Centre) offers independent and redundant copies of every published version.
+This is a necessary step if we want to fully understand the impact of code on the scientific literature. *Zenodo* (hosted by the CERN Data Centre) offers independent and redundant copies of every published version, so one can decide which release to download and cite.

 ## Write documentation, publish use-cases